The content on your company’s website is the best way to interact with potential customers.

 What can we do?

-An infallible way to get a general overview of the situation is to keep different media under control:
+An infallible way to get a general overview of the situation is to keep track of different media platforms:

-It is the most used search engine in the world and that’s were users will search for information.
-All the texts in your website need to be indexed for Google, but there’s more than that.
+It is the most used search engine in the world and that’s where users will search for information.
+All the text in your website needs to be indexed for Google, but there’s more than that.

 Here people will find your brand’s introduction, what your services and products are, which content is interesting for them; in addition to arousing their interest, all this will give more credibility to what you’re offering and what you want to sell.